Panasonic G9 vs Sony RX100

 Studio photographers will appreciate that the Panasonic G9 (unlike the RX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G9 and RX100 can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Sony RX100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Sony RX100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.